There are a number of different types of holds that can be placed on your record. Some examples are:

 If you have been academically dismissed from the University, you will not be allowed to register for classes.
 If you have been removed from degree candidacy, you will only be able to register as a part-time, non-matriculated student up to a total of 15 credits (no more than 11 credits in a semester).

-To discuss your administrative restriction, contact the following departments:
+To discuss holds that have been placed on your record, contact the following departments:

 - Immunization holds—Health Services

-- Address holds—Student Administrative Services Center or Registrar’s Office
+- Address holds—Center for Student Success or Registrar’s Office

-- Dean of Students hold—Office of Student Affairs
+- Dean of Students holds—Office of Student Affairs